-- Following the decision made by the WMO Scientific Advisory Group on Ozone and UV (WMO SAG O3UV), the total column ozone time series of LKO Arosa/Davos, which are based on a series of Dobson spectroradiometers six Dobson spectroradiometers over the period 1926 to the present, will need to be reprocessed using the IUP ozone absorption crosssections and applying a correction for the effective ozone temperature following the methodology outlined here.
-Similarly, the total column ozone measurements from the Brewer spectroradiometers operating at LKO Arosa/Davos, need to be reprocessed, using the updated Rayleigh scattering cross-sections and the IUP ozone absorption cross-sections. - Once these datasets are reprocessed, both datasets from Brewer and Dobson can be merged to form a homogenised total column ozone dataset for LKO Arosa/Davos.
+Following the decision made by the WMO Scientific Advisory Group on Ozone and UV (WMO SAG O3UV), the total column ozone time series of LKO Arosa/Davos, which are based on six Dobson spectroradiometers over the period 1926 to the present, will need to be reprocessed using the IUP ozone absorption cross-sections and applying a correction for the effective ozone temperature following the methodology outlined here.
+Similarly, the total column ozone measurements from the Brewer spectroradiometers operating at LKO Arosa/Davos, need to be reprocessed, using the updated Rayleigh scattering cross-sections and the IUP ozone absorption cross-sections.

+Once these datasets are reprocessed, both datasets from Brewer and Dobson can be merged to form a homogenised total column ozone dataset for LKO Arosa/Davos.
 The resulting uncertainty of the merged dataset can be estimated by the comparison of total column ozone measurements obtained between the colocated Brewer and Dobson instruments during the investigated period.
-As shown in the bottom left panel of Fig. 6 and in the figures in the supplement, the comparison of coincident single total column ozone measurements within a 5 minute window between Brewers B040, B072, B156, and B163 to Dobson D101 using the IUP cross-sections gives an excellent agreement with offsets smaller than 0.50.3% and standard deviations of less than 0.9% or smaller.
-For daily means, this variability decreases to 0.7% , and for monthly means to 0.45%, and for the yearly means over the investigated period the relative difference between the reprocessed datasets of the relative differences between the four Brewers and Dobson D101 reaches 0.3 is already less than 0.1%.
+As shown in the bottom left panel of Fig. 6 and in the figures in the supplement, the comparison of coincident single total column ozone measurements within a 5 minute window between Brewers B040, B072, B156, and B163 to Dobson D101 using the IUP cross-sections gives an excellent agreement with offsets smaller than 0.3% and standard deviations of less than 0.9%.
+For daily means, this variability decreases to 0.7% and for monthly means the relative differences between the four Brewers and Dobson D101 is already less than 0.1%.